 Don’t be afraid to consult frequently with the hospice care provider before they come to ensure that there’s enough space for any medical equipment that may be used.

 You can follow the same tips listed above for donating, selling, recycling, and getting rid of clutter and hazards from your home.
 For more assistance in preparing your home, we have written about how to deeply declutter your home and how to get rid of practically anything.

 Before transitioning to hospice, many people enlist the help of junk removal companies to help with downsizing.
-Their help majorly simplifies the process, saving precious time and energy.
-Whether you need a grandfather clock, a massive recliner, or boxes of clutter taken, LoadUp will remove even the bulkiest items from wherever they are in the home, load them into a truck and haul them away for disposal.
+Their help simplifies the process while saving time and energy.
+Whether you need a grandfather clock, big recliner, or boxes of clutter taken, LoadUp can remove even the bulkiest items from wherever they are, load them up and haul them away for disposal.

 Keep it Comfortable

 As we’ve said, comfort is key and should be the driving decision-maker as you declutter for this stage in your senior’s life.
 So while you downsize, make sure you’re not discarding items that make them feel at home.
 Even if they have to be in bed for most of the time!

 Getting the chance to sit in their comfortable chair or having a few favorite foods they’d enjoy on their own can really lighten up their mood.
 These small comforts can make something as stark as sleeping in a hospital bed feel more like their own home before all of the upheaval.